 15A NCAC 02D .0930 SOLVENT METAL CLEANING

-(a) For the purpose of this Regulation, the following definitions apply:
+(a) For the purpose of this Rule, the following definitions apply:

 (1) "Cold cleaning" means the batch process of cleaning and removing soils from metal surfaces by spraying, brushing, flushing, or immersion while maintaining the solvent below its boiling point.
 Wipe cleaning is not included in this definition.